webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   - **Network Flows**: **visualize** and understand how data moves through a **network** infrastructure.
     - Detect anomalous behavior, potential threats, bottlenecks or suspicious activity.
   - **LDAP**: Lightweight Directory Access Protocol.
 Centralize information about clients, access, privileges on the network.
 Corporations use this along with Active Directory for AAA.
-  - **SAML Federation**: Security Assertion Markup Language.
-The markup that support Federation.
+  - **SAML**: Security Assertion Markup Language.
+The markup that support Federation SSO.
     - Single Sign On across different organizations. ex.. log into github with your google credentials.
   - **DoH/DoT**: DNS over HTTPS.
 DNS over TLS.
 Encrypting traffic to/from DNS server.
   - **DNSSEC**: PKI certs preventing DNS hijacking.
 DNS identity checking.
   - **Risk Register**: Maintain a comprehensive record of identified vulnerabilities, their associated risks, and planned mitigation strategies.
   - **CMDB**: Configuration Management Database.
 Stores information about hardware and software deployed throughout the company. **Entries** in the database are referred to as **configuration items**.
+  - **CASB**: act as **intermediaries(proxy)** between cloud applications and users, providing additional security and compliance controls.
+CASBs offer features like data encryption, access control, threat detection, and **compliance reporting**.
+Enforce rules, even if SaaS is a 3rd party.

 - Describe: P2V, V2V, SLA, Vendor Lock-in, MOU